ErikVerheul/OneBacklog/README.md

 // Note: these files are not under version control cd to the root directory of this app and use your favorate editor to create a file named `.env.development.local` and enter:
 ```
+VUE_APP_IS_DEMO=false // set to true only when you have created a demoUser with limited authorization
 VUE_APP_SSL_PATH=< local ssl install directory >
 VUE_APP_SITE_URL=https://localhost:8080 # or https://<your remote host> when the CouchDb instance is hosted in the cloud
 VUE_APP_API_URL=https://localhost:6984 # or https://<your remote host>:6984 when the CouchDb instance is hosted in the cloud